Hornbill-Docs/hdoc-guide/hdoc-guide/concepts/hdocbook.md

 If required, there are more advanced options to use HTML and inline CSS instead of Markdown to create custom layouts and presentations, but this is encouraged only for very special situations where Markdown is simply not an option.
 The markdown syntax is based on the [CommonMark](https://commonmark.org/) standard, but the HDocBook specification also includes additional custom elements that are specialized for this type of documentation content rendering.

 ### Table of Contents
-A Book includes the definition of a table of content, which is presented on the left-hand navigation panel of links to pages, the table of contents can be a simple vertical list of links, or, can be a hierarchical tree of up to three levels deep leading to links.
-An entry in the table of contents tree can either be an expandible/collapsible "group of items" - OR - an item, which is link to an article and/or page anchor.
+A Book includes the definition of a table of contents, which is presented on the left-hand navigation panel of links to pages, the table of contents can be a simple vertical list of links, or, can be a hierarchical tree of up to three levels deep leading to links.
+An entry in the table of contents tree can either be an expandable/collapsible "group of items" - OR - an item, which is link to an article and/or page anchor.

 ### Anchor Shortcut Table
 For larger articles, where the content spans multiple screen pages, it is possible to enable an Article Anchor Link Shortcut Table.
 This table appears at the top-right of the content page, and is automatically generated to include anchor links to all H2 and H3 content headings that have been written into the document.